-The Labradane is a handsome, energetic, powerful, loving, and a great watchdog.
-The Labradane comprises two different parents, the Labrador Retriever, and the Great Dane!
-The Labrador is the king of dogs!
-Ranking number 1 for best family dog in the world.
+The Labradane is a handsome, energetic, powerful, loving, and great watchdog.
+The Labradane comprises two different dog breeds: the Labrador Retriever and the Great Dane.

-- Major Health Concerns – Hips & Elbow dysplasia, Stomach turn over
+- Major Health Concerns – Hips & Elbow dysplasia, bloat, PRA, obesity, cold tail, & ear infections

 America’s favorite dog breed, the Labrador Retriever, is an agreeable and friendly companion that is a popular choice for families.
 Labs are highly social and have a love for all people, children and animals alike, which explains their widespread popularity.

-Labrador’s were bred in Canada, to help fishermen and hunters retriever there catches.
+Labradors were bred in Canada, to help fishermen and hunters retrieve their catches.
 They needed a friendly dog that loved to go fetching and also enjoyed being in the water.

 The Labrador was brought over to England by the 1800s by some English nobles.
 Those breeds are now the English Labrador Retriever, bred more for being a show dog, companionship, and conformation.

-The English Labrador is shorter, stockier, thicker neck and more mellow than their American cousins.
-If you would like to know more about the American Labrador VS, the English Labrador click the link!
+The English Labrador is shorter, stockier, thicker neck, and more mellow than their American cousins.
+If you would like to know more about The English vs the American lab we have that article!

 The Great Dane